Why we need to Make Comedy Offensive Again

-Nowadays people are more worried about looking for the evil of everything instead of looking for the best that exists, in addition, the distinction between comedy and real life begins to become smaller and smaller … it’s getting hard to find room for comedy at a time when we have “Trigger Words”, “Social Justice Warriors”, “Believe ALL Women”… the list is getting bigger and more and more preposterous.
-The groups that were oppressed are the ones wanting to be the oppressor now, and seem to not be willing to forgive.
+Nowadays people are worried about looking for the evil of everything instead of looking for the best that exists, in addition, the distinction between comedy and real life begins to become smaller and smaller … it’s getting hard to find room for comedy in a time when we have “Trigger Words”, “Social Justice Warriors”, “Believe ALL Women”… the list is getting bigger and more and more preposterous.
+The groups that were oppressed are the ones wanting to be the oppressor and seem unwilling to forgive.
 We are becoming more tribal and more prone to exclusion while being less aware of it as we go.

 - Three examples of modern censorship -

 Mike Ward, Canadian comedian; made a joke about a young disabled boy who was also a singer.
 He became a big celebrity in Canada after he was flown out to sing for the pope.
 After the young boy went to meet the pope, appeared in numerous magazines and wrote a book, Mike said that he had stolen a wish because he didn’t die, he used that joke in a special, never on TV.
 Years after the joke was originally told, the boy’s mother filled a complaint against Mike, and he found himself in front of a human rights tribunal.
 Mike was fined $42,000 in total, $25,000 in moral damages and $10,000 in punitive damages to the young boy, and $5,000 in moral damages and $2,000 in punitive damages to the mother after the tribunal sided with them.